gshanko125298/End-to-End-Web3-dApps-Alogorand-/README.md

 Docker Compose MUST be installed.
 Instructions.

 On a Windows machine, Docker Desktop comes with the necessary tools.
 Please see the Windows section in getting started for more details.
+# Create React App
+Create React apps with no build configuration.

+      Creating an App – How to create a new app.
+      User Guide – How to develop apps bootstrapped with Create React App.

+- Create React App works on macOS, Windows, and Linux.
+# Quick Overview
+         npx create-react-app my-app
+         cd my-app
+         npm start

+If you've previously installed create-react-app globally via npm install -g create-react-app, we recommend you uninstall the package using npm uninstall -g create-react-app or yarn global remove create-react-app to ensure that npx always uses the latest version.